dongskyler/ProjectMyWeb/README.md

 ## Copyright notice for images on my website

+The software is under MIT license.
+However, my images and photographs are not.

 It is always appreciated when you refer back to my website.
 However, all images appearing on this domain and all subdomains are not to be downloaded or reproduced in any way without permission.
 If you intend to use my images by any means or purchase prints, you are welcome to contact me.
 Thank you.